 - Always unplug the appliance first before cleaning!

 - If any parts of the appliance you are disassembling for cleaning come in contact with electrical components, make sure the non-electrical part is completely dry.

 If the carafe becomes stained, place 1 cup ice, 1 tsp. lemon juice, 3-4 tsp. salt, and a tiny amount of warm (not hot) water in the carafe.
 Allow to sit until the ice has melted; swish the solution around, then wash with hot soapy water.
 To clean the outside of the coffee maker, use a solution of vinegar and water, then rinse well with warm water.

 To clean the inside of your drip coffee maker choose one of the following two methods: 1) Run a solution of ½ cup vinegar to 4 cups warm water through the brewing cycle, then rinse three or four times by running plain tap water through the brewing cycle.
 2) Mix ¼ cup baking soda with one cup water to run through the brewing cycle, then rinse as you would with the vinegar solution.

 Keeping your toaster clean will help you to prevent fires and avoid burned crumbs that tend to set off your smoke detector.
 Unplug and cool the toaster.
 Remove or unlock the bottom tray.
 Shake the toaster briskly over a trash can to knock out most of the crumbs.
 You can use a bottle or pastry brush to clean out any remaining crumbs.
 Wash the tray with warm soapy water and dry thoroughly.

 Wipe off the outside of the toaster with a mild vinegar solution and dry well.

-Spray a diluted vinegar solution to the outside of the base.
+Spray a vinegar solution to the outside of the base.
 Scrub with an old toothbrush and wipe clean with a paper towel or clean cloth.